-How can you possibly protect yourself from Lyme Disease and the many other vector-borne diseases that have become so prevalent?
+Are you worried about how to protect yourself from Lyme Disease and the many other vector-borne diseases that have become so prevalent?

-Lyme testing is extremely inaccurate and diagnosing Lyme Disease is extremely difficult because symptoms mimic so many different diseases.
-Many who are bit and don’t get the initial symptoms indicating an infection can end up with a lifetime of pain and suffering which may not present for months or even years down the road.
+Lyme testing is extremely inaccurate making the diagnosis of Lyme Disease extremely difficult.
+This is partly because symptoms mimic so many different diseases.
+Without the tale-tell sign of a bulls-eye rash, you may go undetected.
+Many who are bit and don’t get the initial symptoms, which indicate an infection, can end up with a lifetime of pain and suffering.

 Be very careful to avoid being bitten by ticks at all costs.